 Rehearse for the Final Presentation

 Every phase of the preparation should be practiced many times.
 Materials should be read aloud; silently won’t help at all.
-Practice standing correctly, going through the walk on, the opening of books, turning pages, looking up at the audience, smiling, even cracking a joke at an intended interval.
-On the stage many things can be go wrong, from an electricity outage to dropping the lecture notes on the floor.
+Practice standing correctly, going through the walk-on, the opening of books, turning pages, looking up at the audience, smiling, even cracking a joke at an intended interval.
+On the stage, many things can go wrong, from an electricity outage to dropping the lecture notes on the floor.

 Be ready with a printout of a PowerPoint presentation, or a second copy of the lecture ready in a briefcase.
 The least the speaker can do is to get everything that should be in order, ready for a perfect, smooth, seamless presentation.